davidmarsland/redux-react-fasttrack/README.md

 <br>
 <a target="_di" href="http://developintelligence.com">DevelopIntelligence.com</a>
 <br>
-<a target="_git_react" href="https://davidmarsland.github.io/react-components/">https://davidmarsland.github.io/react-components/</a>
+<a target="_git_react" href="https://davidmarsland.github.io/redux-react-fasttrack/">https://davidmarsland.github.io/redux-react-fasttrack/</a>

 ---
-### FastTrack to React Component Development Training
+### FastTrack to Redux with React Training

-The **FastTrack to React Component Development Training** class teaches the essentials of building UI components with React.

-The course dives deep into the core workings of React, and explores the practical aspects of developing React projects.

-Utilizing best practices, students build a real application utilizing the more important aspects of React.
+**FastTrack to Redux with React Training** ​teaches students how to use two important React-related libraries: Redux and React Router.
+Building upon the solid foundation of Flux principles, Redux is explained and demonstrated as it related to Flux and React.
+Additionally, routing with React Router is explored and integrated with Redux.
+Utilizing best practices, students build a real application from scratch utilizing the more import aspects of React, Redux and React Router.

-* Core Audience: Experienced JavaScript developers interested in bringing structure to their rapidly growing web applications

-* Prerequisites: Advanced JavaScript that includes Object Oriented concepts, Ajax, promises, prototypal inheritance, ES6 and module design patterns.
+* Prerequisites: Advanced JavaScript ES6 and React Development Experience

-  Ideally attendees of *JavaScript (ES2017) for React and GraphQL Developers Course* with 3-6 months of recent Javascript experience.
+  Ideally attendees of **FastTrack to React Training** with 3-6 months of recent Javascript experience.

 * If you want to learn more about ES6, aka ES2015, here are some good tutorials:
       <br><a target="_babel" href="https://babeljs.io/learn-es2015/">https://babeljs.io/learn-es2015/</a>